saiakarsh193/GenVox/dev_log.md

 **{Akarsh}**
 - Changed the pipeline.
   - `DatasetProcessor` takes in `AudioConfig` and `TextConfig` and handles preprocessing using `TextProcessor` and `AudioProcessor` inside it.
-- **NOTE:** Need to add code for handling multi channel wav audio files (convert to single channel before checking for silence).
+- *NOTE*: Need to add code for handling multi channel wav audio files (convert to single channel before checking for silence).
 - Added simple text tokenization and updated them with calculated index.
 - We also need to <SOS/EOS>, <UNK> tokens too along with some standard tokenizers and cleaners.
 - Use `random.sample()` as it samples without replacement. `random.choices()` samples with replacement.